csekeb/tum-vir-exercise/texts/vi-exercise.md

 ### Optional questions and tasks

-- run the code with `python run.py --config config_vae.yaml`and check metrics with `tensorboard lightning_logs`
+- run the code with `python run.py --config config_vae.yaml`and check metrics with `tensorboard  --logdir lightning_logs`

 - if you have time, read the original paper https://arxiv.org/pdf/1312.6114.pdf

 - try to answer the questions
-  - how is this model different from the logistic-regression one
+  - how is this model different from the logistic regression one
     - in terms of latent variables?
-    - in terms of likelihood model?s
+    - in terms of likelihood model?

   - what are the differences in term of approximate inference
     - in term of latent variables?